magore/hp85disk/README.md

        * See the [hpdisk.cfg](sdcard/hpdisk.cfg) for documentation on the full list of debugging options
      * The emulator can passively log all transactions between real hardware on the GPIB bus
        * Use the "gpib trace *logfile*" command - pressing any key exits - no emulation is done in this mode.
-       * You can use this to help understand what is sent to and from you real disks.
+       * You can use this to help understand what is sent to and from your real disks.
        * I use this feature to help prioritize which commands I first implemented.
 ___